learn-with-me/Software-Engineering-Fundamentals/04-back-end/java/java-basics.md

 thus achieving behavior parameterization.
 A lambda consists of a list of parameters, a body and a list of exceptions that can be thrown, i.e., it is very much a function, just anonymous.

-An instance of a lambda can be assigned to any functional interface whose single abstract method defintiion matches the definition of lambda.
+An instance of a lambda can be assigned to any functional interface whose single abstract method definition matches the definition of lambda.
 ```